 Storing: For best results, store leftover monkey bread in the original baking dish by covering it with aluminum foil or transferring it to an airtight container.
 Store at room temperature for 1 day or in the refrigerator for up to 4 days.

-Reheating: Place the original baking dish in a preheated oven of 350°F and reheat for 10 – 15 minutes until warm and bubble again.
-For quick reheating, you can tear off sections and microwave for 45 – 60 seconds until warm.
+Reheating: Place the original baking dish in a preheated oven at 350°F and reheat for 10–15 minutes until warm and bubbly again.
+For quick reheating, you can tear off sections and microwave for 45–60 seconds until warm.

-If you loved this sweet recipe, try these next!
+If you loved this monkey bread, try these vegan recipes next!

 - Healthier Cinnamon Rolls with Icing